All Episodes

 McCain.

-I'd like to pay special tribute to a lion in winter, an honorable man who it was a great pleasure and privilege for me to work with Senator Kennedy.
+I'd like to pay special tribute to a lion in winter, an honorable man who it was a great pleasure and privilege for me to work with, Senator Kennedy.

-Dick Turban.
+Dick Turbin.

 In the history of the U.S., there have been many sad and tragic chapters written on the issue of immigration.

-A bill that was constructed in good faith, a hard-fought bill on the floor.
+Tonight, we have written a proud chapter, a bill that was constructed in good faith, a hard-fought bill on the floor.

-Senator Hagel, I am very proud to stand with this distinguished group of United States Senators.
+Senator Hagel, I am very proud to stand with this distinguished group of United States senators.

 What I believe we saw happen in the Senate over the last few weeks was the United States Senate helping govern this country, developing a consensus of purpose to deal with the challenges that face this country.

-Bringing a consensus of purpose, focus on a problem, deal with a challenge, find a resolution, and help lead the country.
+That's what governing is about, bringing a consensus of purpose, focus on a problem, deal with a challenge, find a resolution, and help lead the country.

-No, that's not what governing's about.
+No, that's not what governing is about.

-Governing's about leadership, not consensus.
+Governing is about leadership, not consensus.

 Consensus is the absence of leadership.